bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 screen are slightly wet, it does not work so well.

-The alarm, timer and stopwatch I would liked to have them as separate tiles (or subtiles) rather than have to scroll withn the same tile.
+The alarm, timer and stopwatch I would liked to have them as separate tiles (or subtitles) rather than have to scroll within the same tile.

 The running tile is using the GPS positioning to allow you later to view the route.
 It does take sometimes a few minutes to find the GPS though.